sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 LDAP Parameters
 ---------------

-Below are the parameters which need to be set to the appropriate values based on the LDAP directory being autheticated to
+Below are the parameters which need to be set to the appropriate values based on the LDAP directory being autheticated to:

 .. list-table::
    :widths: 10 30 15